Environments¶

 (the official python package repository), one can use pip

-within a mamba
+within a conda

 environment to download packages.
 The recommended way is to specify this in the configuration file.
-You can find an example in env2.yml
+In the linked example, we add stackstac

 as a dependency to install from PyPI

-not available in the conda-forge
+because it is not available in the conda-forge

 channel.

-Using custom environments in jupyter notebooks¶
+Using custom environments in jupyter notebooks

-python -m ipykernel install --user --name env3 --display-name "Python env3"
+python -m ipykernel install --user --name env-with-ipykernel --display-name "Python env-with-ipykernel"

-Suggested packages for custom environment¶
+Suggested packages for custom environment

 MAAP users typically use the python maap-py

-mamba environment, but any custom environment should specify it, otherwise it is not going to be accessible from that environment.
+.
+It’s pre-installed in all workspaces, in the default workspace environment.
+Any custom environment should specify it, otherwise it is not going to be accessible from that environment.
 However, maap-py

 is not packaged in a public package repository, like PyPI